Dual Degree Programs and Degree Partnerships

 MPH + MCP

 The dual degree program for a joint MPH + Master of Community Planning with the School of Architecture, Planning and Preservation has recently been approved.
 We hope to admit dual MPH-MCP students beginning in Fall 2020.
-More information will be forthcoming.
+Find more information and contacts for the MPH-MCP Program.

 EXPLORE OUR SCHOOL-WIDE RESEARCH CENTERS